aaron-c-jones/tahamonfared.github.io/_posts/2016-12-26-EM-Algorithm-Missing.md

 ~~~

-With only 8 iterations we have got to the best possible solution.
-That's impressive. and Also very better than just imputing averages since we are considering the covariance structure of the data.
+With only eight iterations we have got to the best possible solution.
+That's impressive. and Also better than just imputing averages since we are considering the covariance structure of the data.

 Let's check what would have happened if we only used the means.